sonder-art/graph_zombie_repo/docs/problem_description.md

 The success of your evacuation policy directly impacts the survival chances of rescue teams operating in the field.
 Each failed mission represents a potential loss of life, while each successful evacuation means survivors brought to safety.

 Can you develop a policy that consistently guides teams to safety through this hazardous urban environment?

-Read the rest of the documentation in `docs/`